State Research Bureau (film)

-State Research Bureau, also marketed as S.R.B., is a Ugandan action film directed by Matt Bish.
-It's a story based on Uganda's dark past and exposes the brutality of the President's secret intelligence police that ran safe houses.
+State Research Bureau (also marketed as S.R.B.) is a 2011 Ugandan action film directed by Matt Bish (Matthew Bishanga).
+The film is a historical drama based on Uganda's turbulent past, specifically focusing on the brutal activities of the State Research Bureau, the secret police force that operated under Idi Amin's regime.

 Plot

-Before 1986, a family tries to flee the troubled country, but are intercepted by state operatives.
-They meet the notorious Captain Yusuf who runs a safe house (prison).
-It's the 1980s, but Yusuf's unit reflects the State Research Bureau during the 1970s.
+Set before 1986, the film tells the story of a Ugandan family attempting to flee the country during the height of political turmoil.
+The narrative follows a couple who miraculously escape a brutal massacre of civilians in Arua town and make their way to Kampala, hoping to eventually reach Kenya for safety.

+However, their escape attempt is thwarted when they are intercepted by state operatives at a roadblock in Jinja.
+They encounter the notorious Captain Yusuf, who operates a "safe house" - in reality, a prison and torture facility run by the National Security Agency.
+The film exposes the brutality of the President's secret intelligence police and the horrific conditions within these detention facilities.

 Cast

 S.R.B. featured Roger Masaba as the notorious intelligence chief, Joel Okuyo Atiku as James, Cleopatra Koheirwe and Matthew Nabwiso.
 Also making an appearance is Roger Mugisha, the inspiration for Matt Bish's first film Battle of the Souls in which Okuyo and Nabwiso had starred back in 2007.